CMIPT/docker-script/README.md

 # docker-script
 Some scripts for creating and configuring dockers.

 Usually, as a server manager, you need create a new docker for someone and configure the docker (e.g., install `oepnssh-server`, configure `sshd`, update the password of `root`, etc.).
-This can be annoying, if a log of persons let you create new dockers for them.
+This can be annoying, if a lot of persons let you create new dockers for them.
 But, don't worry, this script will help you create a docker and configure it automatically.

 # How to Use This?
 This part is for the server managers, if you are a user of the new docker, you can jump to [here](#something-for-docker-users).